gdrakness/DrawerViewController/README.md

  *  the first key is `title`, value is a string
  *  the second key is `image`, value is a image

-# TODO:
+# TODO

-* add more drawer effect, like move to right.
+* Add more drawer effect, like move to right.
-* add user-customizable drawer, like add drawer header and sections.
+* Add user-customizable drawer, like add drawer header and sections.
+* Cocoapods support.